Click to Skip Ahead

 Like Heartgard, Heartgard Plus uses ivermectin as its primary ingredient to protect against heartworm.
 However, Heartworm Plus also contains pyrantel, which is an antiparasitic medication that is effective against roundworms and hookworms.
 Roundworms and hookworms are both transmissible to humans.
 They are transmitted through contact with infected feces or ground or grass where infected feces has been.
 By administering Heartgard Plus every month, you will protect your dog against heartworms, hookworms, and roundworms.

-Heartgard Plus is also safe for dogs aged 6 weeks and over, but the same considerations should be made for pregnant bitches as Heartgard.
+Heartgard Plus is also safe for dogs aged 6 weeks and over.
+The manufacturer’s prescribing leaflet also states that it has a wide margin of safety for pregnant and nursing females.
 This medication must be administered every 30 days for maximum heartworm protection.
 Hookworms and roundworms are much easier to treat and are overall less dangerous than heartworms.

 - Prevents heartworm larva from maturing